The (Real) State of Social Care

 The impact on people

-One broadly accepted measure is the extent to which people are being supported to remain in their own home.
-The converse, therefore, is the rate of admission to residential and nursing care.
+One broadly accepted key measure of better outcomes is whether people are being supported to remain in their own home.
+The converse, therefore, is the number of people in residential or nursing care.

-· This means that people served by councils who spend the most per person are 50% more likely to find themselves in institutional care
+People served by councils who spend the most per person are 50% more likely to find themselves in residential or nursing care

-Another source of information is the annual survey of service users and family carers.
+Another source of information about impact on lives is the annual survey of service users and unpaid carers.
 Doubts have been raised about the reliability of these survey results.
-When people are asked by the system itself for their opinions about the service which they depend on so heavily will fear to be critical.
-However, whatever bias this creates will be the same across the country.
+When people are asked by a service itself for their opinions about a service upon which they depend on so heavily, they will fear being critical.
+However, whatever bias exists will be the same across the country.
 Comparisons between councils are therefore valid.

 The following table shows the scores for three of the most relevant questions in relation to older people.